lmc-eu/spirit-design-system/docs/postmortems/2024-02-05-deprecated-icon-rendering.md

 **What went well**

-- We have dealt with this problem multiple times so we have a good idea what is causing the problem.
+- We have dealt with this problem multiple times so we have a good idea of what is causing the problem.
 - The product teams were able to quickly identify the problem and raise the question in the Slack channel.

 **What went wrong**

 - The lack of testing of the integration of the `html-react-parser` as dynamically imported dependency and the `Icon` component.
 - A little awareness of how extensively is the `Icon` component used in our components and the product components.
-- We were adding multiple dependencies as peer dependencies and thought that the developers will deal with the installing.
-Instead the regular dependency should be added.
+- We were adding multiple dependencies as peer dependencies and thought that the developers would deal with the installation.
+Instead, the regular dependency should be added.
 The regular dependency is not a part of the bundle unless we set it.
 We were trying to use as less dependencies as possible, however in this case it was not the best approach.
 We care a lot about the bundle/package size.

 **Where we got lucky**

-- Usage of the `warning` utility everywhere the deprecation is raised and the condition about `production` environment ensures that the deprecation messages are raised only in the development environment.
+- Usage of the `warning` utility everywhere the deprecation is raised and the condition about the `production` environment ensures that the deprecation messages are raised only in the development environment.

 ## Timeline

 2023-12-27 **(all times in UTC)**

-- 20:08 First time spotted problem with the SSR rendering of the Icon.
+- 20:08 First time spotted a problem with the SSR rendering of the Icon.

 2024-01-10